Skip to Content Accessibility Information

 Antonio P. Salazar, Commissioner of Financial Regulation

-Antonio P. “Tony” Salazar has served as Maryland’s Commissioner of Financial Regulation since July 5, 2017.
-Commissioner Salazar has over 35 years of experience in banking law, commercial financing transactions, loan restructurings and work-outs, real estate, and general business law transactions.
+Tony Salazar is serving as Maryland’s 23rd Commissioner of Financial Regulation.
+Commissioner Salazar is an attorney and has nearly 40 years of experience in banking law, commercial financing transactions, loan restructurings and work-outs, real estate, and general business law transactions.

-Mr. Salazar is responsible for the Office of the Commissioner which is Maryland’s consumer financial protection agency and financial regulator.
+As Commissioner, Mr. Salazar is responsible for the Office of Financial Regulation which is Maryland’s consumer financial protection agency and financial regulator.
 The Office is responsible for the supervision of all of the state-chartered banks, credit unions, and trust companies and over 18,000 non-depository licensees and registrants, including mortgage lenders, brokers, servicers and originators, money transmitters, check cashers, debt management services providers, debt settlement services providers, consumer lenders, sales finance companies, installment loan companies, credit service businesses, collection agencies, mobile home retailers, and consumer credit reporting agencies.

-As Maryland’s financial regulator, he is an active member of the Conference of State Bank Supervisors where he serves as Vice Chair of the Non-Depository Supervisory Committee, and as Treasurer of the Board of Directors.
-Commissioner Salazar has regular contact with federal regulatory authorities and is a member of the FDIC’s Advisory Committee of State Bank Regulators.
-In Maryland, he is a member of the Maryland Commission on Financial Education and Capability.
+He is an active member of the Conference of State Bank Supervisors where he serves on the Non-Depository Supervisory Committee and was recently elected to be Chair-elect of the Board of Directors.
+Commissioner Salazar has regular contact with federal financial regulatory authorities and in Maryland, he is a member of the Maryland Commission on Financial Education and Capability.